berenm/opengl-specification/src/glx/GLX 1.2 Specification.pdf.rst

 3.2.6 Double Bu ering
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For drawables that are double bu ered, the contents of the back bu er
+For drawables that are double buffered, the contents of the back buffer
 can be made potentially visible (i.e., become the contents of the front
-bu er) by calling
+buffer) by calling

 .. code:: cpp

-     void glXSwapBu ers ( Display *dpy, GLXDrawable
+     void glXSwapBuffers ( Display *dpy, GLXDrawable
         drawable ) ;

-The contents of the back bu er then become unde ned.
+The contents of the back buffer then become unde ned.
 This operation
-is a no-op if drawable was created with a non-double-bu ered visual, or
+is a no-op if drawable was created with a non-double-buffered visual, or
 if drawable is a GLXPixmap.

 All GLX rendering contexts share the same notion of which are front
-bu ers and which are back bu ers for a given drawable.
+buffers and which are back buffers for a given drawable.
 This notion is
-also shared with the X double bu er extension (DBE).
+also shared with the X double buffer extension (DBE).

 When multiple threads are rendering to the same drawable, only one
-of them need call glXSwapBuffers and all of them will see the e ect
+of them need call glXSwapBuffers and all of them will see the effect
 of the swap.
 The client must synchronize the threads that perform the
 swap and the rendering, using some means outside the scope of GLX,
 to insure that each new frame is completely rendered before it is made